RBK-D-IT/digital-development-playbook/docs/general-development-practices/branching-strategy.md

 ## Overview

-Our team follows **GitHub Flow** as our primary branching strategy.
-GitHub Flow is a simple and flexible workflow that encourages frequent collaboration and continuous integration.
-Code is developed in branches, tested, and merged into the `main` branch, which triggers a deployment to the **development (dev) environment**.
+Our team follows a modified version of **GitHub Flow** as our primary branching strategy, which integrates **release branches** to manage production readiness and releases more effectively.
+This strategy encourages frequent collaboration and continuous integration, with **feature branches** for development, **release branches** for preparing production releases, and deployments managed through GitHub and CI/CD pipelines.

 ## Key Concepts